MostafaNegim/k8s-playground/update-strategy/Readme.md

 revision is the initial state of simple-nginx.
 Although there is no command tag for indication, Kubernetes takes its creation as its first version.
 However, you could still record the command when you create the Deployment.

+*Recreate*
+In our understanding, the recreate mode is good for an application under development.
+With recreate, Kubernetes just scales the current ReplicaSet down to zero Pods, and creates a new ReplicaSet with the full desired number of Pods.
+Therefore, recreate has a shorter total updating time than rolling-update because it scales ReplicaSets up or down simply, once for all.
+Since a developing Deployment doesn't need to take care of any user experience, it is acceptable to have downtime while updating and enjoy faster updates

+minReadySeconds
+maxUnavailable
+maxSurge